jpmvferreira/stag/README.md

 $ stagfs ls
 ```

-Stag works by mounting your repository as a virtual filesystem.
+StagFS works by mounting your repository as a virtual filesystem.
 To do this, create a mount point and mount your repository

 ```console
 $ mkdir mnt